Rodney Bixler

 Second Murder Committed

-Bixler strangles Heather Wright, a 27-year-old sex worker, her body found in a stream.
+Bixler strangles Heather Wright, a 27-year-old sex worker; her body is found in a stream.

 Third Murder Committed